Away With The Steiners

 For men, despite the heat you will see most men in full length trousers (if not in traditional dress).

-Small children and pre-pubescent children are free to wear whatever they like.
 From puberty, children are expected to adhere to the same dress code as adults.

-General travel tips for visiting the UAE
+General Travel Tips for Visiting the UAE

-Getting around in the UAE with kids
+Getting Around in the UAE With Kids

-We walked, taxi’ed, trained, metro’d and drove in the UAE.
-It is a well set up to navigate.
 We found people to be very friendly and helpful as we found our bearings with train timetables and directions.

 On the subway in Dubai off to find the big mall and Burj Khalifa.

-We really enjoyed our stay here and would recommend Gateway Hotel for accommodation in the UAE with kids.
 The hotel pool was a very welcomed sight.
 Perfect to counter the 40°C heat by late afternoon.
 The breakfast buffet was enormous and staff were lovely.

 We hadn’t initially realised how good the location of the hotel was.
 I actually went downstairs to ask how to get to ‘Old Dubai’ only to be told we were already IN Old Dubai!

-One challenge in the UAE with kids
+One Challenge in the UAE With Kids

-The heat in UAE with kids was massive for us.
-We had spent the last couple of months in the dry heat of Central Asia and it felt like a humid heat wave to be back by the ocean again.
 This isn’t a huge problem as the hotel, rooms, malls, and shops are well air-conditioned.
 But, it did see us making a few hurried decisions about where to eat, and in doing so, we wound up in touristy-restaurants that lacked soul (in a rush to get the kids and ourselves out of the heat).

-We felt like we ‘wasted’ a few chances for experiences just because we felt so desperately hot.
+We felt like we ‘wasted’ a few chances for experiences just because we felt so desperately hot!

-Stay in the same place in Dubai, but hire the car for a few days and do some more road tripping around the whole country.
-Visiting the UAE with kids far exceeded our expectations.
+We would stay in the same place in Dubai.
+But we would hire the car for a few days and do some more road tripping around the whole country.

 A walk at sunset on the waterfront in Old Dubai.